Click the moon to start

 Process

-Workflow: Python/Jupyter (data processing, MIDI generation) → Logic Pro (cinematic composition) → JavaScript/Web Audio
+Workflow: Python/Jupyter (data processing, MIDI generation) → Logic Pro (cinematic composition) → JavaScript / Web Audio API.

 View Python notebook, data, and MIDI on GitHub →

-Takeaway: AI excels at code structure and mathematical operations; human perception catches relationship inconsistencies.
-Effective collaboration requires iterative verification against perceptual goals.
+Takeaway: AI handles code structure and arithmetic reliably.
+Human perception catches relationship inconsistencies.
+Effective collaboration requires iterative verification against perceptual goals — not only functional ones.

 Audio Output

 Logic Pro composition using Orchestral Organ, Studio Grand, and Time Delay Synth.
-Layered soundscape addresses temporal compression (animation: 3-5s between impacts; geological reality: millions of years).
+Layered soundscape addresses temporal compression — animation plays at 3–5s between impacts; geological reality is millions of years.

 Data Analysis